Corrimal High School Multi-Purpose Synthetic Sports Court

 Licence terms

-The NSW Department of Education is seeking to enter into a licence agreement for 5+5 years.
+The NSW Department of Education sought to enter into a licence agreement for 5+5 years.

 About the facility